rreece/deep-learning-101/introduction.md

 $$ y = f(\vec{x}; \vec{w}) $$

-In the setting of *supervized learning*, then we training dataset that has pairs of input samples, $\vec{x}$, and the true *label* of what the prediction should be $\tilde{y}$.
+In the setting of *supervized learning*, then we have a training dataset that has pairs of input samples, $\vec{x}$, and the true *label* of what the prediction should be $\tilde{y}$.